reach-sh/reach-lang/docs/src/guide/lifecycle/index.md

   * Tests should be included in build processes
   * PRs should not be merged until the CI passes correctly
 * Tests should be self-contained and avoid relying on outside setup
-* Test should not rely on a fresh devnet, being the only thing running on devnet, and should avoid checking for exact block numbers
+* Tests should not rely on a fresh devnet, being the only thing running on devnet, and should avoid checking for exact block numbers
   * Sometimes this is unavoidable when the contract has differing behavior based on entering new states or ending based on elapsed block time
 * Tests should demonstrate that the happy path leads to the desired outcomes
 * Tests should demonstrate that unauthorized and invalid API calls are rejected by the contract